BlitterObjectBob/DiaryOfAGame/README.md

-# Diary of a Game ARchive
+# Diary of a Game Archive

 Archive of "diary of a game" collections from various magazines.